 AI-driven tools help banks process vast amounts of data to predict market trends.
 Machine learning in banking identifies market sentiments and provides investment recommendations.

-These tools suggest optimal times for stock investments and warn against potential risks.
+These tools suggest optimal times for stock investments and warn against potential risks using Sentiment Analysis on news and social media.
 The high processing power of AI enables faster decision-making, benefiting both banks and their clients by making trading more efficient.

 Data Collection and Analysis